 All questions concerning the meaning, execution, construction, effect, validity, and enforcement of the Lease shall be determined pursuant to the laws of Florida.

-A facsimile copy of the Lease and any signatures hereon shall be considered, for all purposes, originals.
+A facsimile or a scanned copy of the Lease, and any signatures hereon, shall be considered, for all purposes, originals.

 The place for filing any suits or other proceedings with respect to the Lease shall be the county in which the Premises is located.